Estimated reading time: 12 minutes

-Leaving our son, an education fund is essential to us so he can go on to thrive in his chosen career.
+Leaving our son an education fund is essential to us so he can go on to thrive in his chosen career.

 Like Mrs. CBB, you may have received OSAP for College or University and worked to pay it back.

-You either work before, during or after to get rid of educational debt or school is paid for, leaving you to focus exclusively on your studies.
+You either work before, during, or after to get rid of educational debt, or school is paid for, leaving you to focus exclusively on your studies.

-Having the ability to pay into a Registered Education Savings Plan will be our gift to him.
+Being able to pay into a Registered Education Savings Plan will be our gift to him.

 Teach Them Young About Money

-Right now, our son often asks us if he can have a credit card to pay for premium video games.
+Our son often asks us if he can have a credit card to pay for premium video games.